taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 > NestJS is for whom misses Java and doesn’t know how to develop with JS.

-> Spring boot which is quite similar to nestjs with Kaitlin.

 - [Nest.js](https://nestjs.com/) - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.

 #### tRPC